nitestryker/php-bin/README.md

 ### Features:

 1. Store text online for a set period of time
-2. GeSHi Filter for syntax highlighting
+2. GeSHi for syntax highlighting
 3. line numbers for debugging purposes
 4. Download to File
 5. Share link on facebook and twitter